Atomic Resources preview

 File structure

-The package will install several files and folders in the
+The package installs files and folders in

 ./src/resources